 It can be challenging to recognize a codependent parent, especially if you’re the enabler.
 Ask yourself some of these questions about your parent’s behavior.
-If these behaviors seem persistent, it can be an indicator that they’re toxic parents or codependent parents.
+If these behaviors seem persistent, they can indicate that they’re toxic or codependent parents.

 - Over-react or create a scene about silly subjects?